 In the past we’ve been fortunate enough to visit Olympic National Park, climbed Mt.
 Washington in New Hampshire’s White Mountains, Glacier National Park, Yosemite (and climbed Half Dome), Yellowstone, Grand Teton, Sequoia, Grand Canyon, Bryce, Zion, The Redwoods, Crater Lake, Lassen Volcanic, Shenandoah, Smoky Mountains, Acadia, Haleakala on Maui and Volcanoes National Park on the Big Island of Hawaii, and we’ve even climbed Mt.
 St. Helens.

 We also like to wander out of the country.
+We rambled around the Bavarian region of Germany in 2017 and hiked in Garmisch and the Black Forest.
 In 2016 we went around Iceland, hiking to amazing waterfalls, hot springs, volcanic features, beautiful coastlines, and did a glacier hike at Skaftafell NP.
 In 2015 we headed to Ireland where we hiked in the Mourne Mountains and along the Giant’s Causeway in Northern Ireland before exploring the Cliffs of Moher and The Burren on the western coast of The Republic.

 In 2012 we hiked Mt.
 Vesuvius in Italy.
 We’ve also visited Machu Picchu in Peru and hiked to the top of Huayna Picchu – the peak that overlooks the ancient Incan city.
 We’ve rambled around the Yucatan Peninsula in Mexico to check out the Mayan ruins of Chichen Itza, Uxmal, and more.
 The vast, flat, unbroken expanses of trees seen from atop Mayan Pyramids reminded us of looking out over Jersey’s Pinelands from the Apple Pie Hill fire tower – go figure!